16-year-old girl charged in SC triple homicide - NewsBreak

 ROCK HILL, S.C.
 (QUEEN CITY NEWS) — A teenage girl has been charged with murder after three men were shot and killed and another male suspect was injured in a Rock Hill shooting that occurred late Tuesday night.

 Police said officers responded to numerous reports of gunshots around 10:09 p.m.
-Tuesday in the 800 block of Gist Road in the area of Westover Circle.SOUTH CAROLINA: Catch up on the latest news from SC
+Tuesday in the 800 block Gist Road in the area of Westover Circle.3 dead, suspect hurt and charged after overnight shooting in Rock Hill

 Rock Hill Police tell Queen City News that three males; 16-year-old OMarian Small of Lake Wylie, 17-year-old Ahmik Coleman of Rock Hill, and an unidentified backseat passenger were in a car when two other males; 16-year-old Kam’ran Brevard of Rock Hill and 17-year-old Evanta Hart of Rock Hill approached and began firing guns into the car.